jmottster/newton/README.md

 #### Installation

-Two ways, the easy way (Windows only) and the nerdy way . . .
+Two ways, the easy way and the nerdy way . . .

 ###### The easy way (Windows 10 and Ubuntu 24.04 only)